mimamercury/mimamercury.com/src/data/posts/look_up_voting_history_nov_8_2023.md

 The State of Washington [Voter Portal](https://voter.votewa.gov/WhereToVote.aspx) doesn't indicate that you can look up voting histories other than your own, but you absolutely can.

-Today I learned my youger sister has voted more times than me.
+Today I learned my younger sister has voted more times than me.

 <iframe src="https://giphy.com/embed/nIAUTFGeAzVIc" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>